Giveth/impact-graph/docs/powerBoosting.md

 We refresh this view with `UPDATE_POWER_ROUND_CRONJOB_EXPRESSION` cron job expression that is `0 */2 * * * *`
 means every **2 min**

-In this view despite **project_power_view** we dont wait till end of the round to calculate rank so users would know what's the rank of project now, so with this feature we would know the rank of project for next round
+In this view despite **project_power_view**, we use next round value to join with snapshots.
+Therefore, users would know what will the rank of the project in the next round.

 #### query